andresebr/kumodd/docs/guide/How-to-Use-Kumodd.md

 ## Completeness

+Google Drive folders can hold multiple files with the same name, differing by their version number.
+The trash may hold additional files having the same name, and different version numbers.
+If the version number is greater than 1, _(v\<version\>) is appended before the file extension, such as filename_(v8).doc.

 By default, every available revision is downloaded unless --norevisions is specified, in which case only the current file (latest revision) is downloaded.
 Previous revisions are saved as filename_(r\<revision id\>_\<last modified date\>).